 9.4 Only upon receipt of the credit invoice shall the Customer be entitled to deduct the value of the returned packaging, to the amount credited to him, from the amount he owes the Company.

-9.5 Damage to goods caused by destruction/damage of the packaging shall at all times be at the Customer’s risk.
+9.6 Damage to goods caused by the destruction/damage of the packaging shall at all times be at the Customer’s risk and expense.